EPCCed/Intro-to-HPC/content/Part0_Introduction/contents.md

 2:07 - We also don’t assume any existing knowledge of computing maths or science.
 We just assume you’re generally interested in computing and how computers can be used to solve real-world problems.
 The course also aims to give you an insight into how your domestic devices, such as netbooks, laptops, and games machines, actually work.
 A modern mobile phone would have beaten the fastest supercomputer in the world less than 25 years ago.
 So where does all this power come from?
 What drives this seemingly relentless growth in computer technology?
 And what does the future hold?
 ```

-Welcome!
-Meet the lead educator of the Supercomputing course by PRACE, Dr David Henty who will guide you through the course.

 This may be the first self service course you have worked through so to help you get the best learning experience we have prepared a few tips for you.
 Hopefully, they will help you get the most out of the course.

 The course material is presented as a mixture of videos, articles, exercises and quizzes.
-Once you have gone through a step and decided that you have familiarised yourself with its content, you can mark it as complete.

-The course is no longer fully facilitated so we would like to encourage you to interact with others taking the course if many of you local team are working through the content.
+The course is no longer fully facilitated so we would like to encourage you to interact with others taking the course if many of your local team are working through the content.
 If there is anything that you find confusing, ask, and if you know an answer to a question, answer it.
 You will find that both asking and answering questions helps to consolidate not only your but also other people’s knowledge.
-And more importantly, it’s fun!
-So if you have an opinion share it!

 ---